1.24. Provisions, contingent liabilities and contingent assets:

 • Other Short-term Liabilities has been computed as Total Short-term Liabilities less Commercial paper less Non-convertible debentures (Original maturity of less than one year), basis extant regulatory ALM guidelines.

-The Board of Directors of the Company has an overall responsibility and oversight for the management of all the risks, including liquidity risk, to which the Company is exposed to in the course of conducting its business.
+The Company's Board of Directors is responsible for overseeing and managing all risks, including liquidity risk, in the Company's business.
 The Board approves the governance structure, policies, strategy and the risk limits for the management of liquidity risk.
 The Board of Directors approves the constitution of the Risk Management Committee (RMC) for the effective supervision, evaluation, monitoring and review of various aspects and types of risks, including liquidity risk, faced by the Company.
 The meetings of RMC are held at quarterly interval.
-Further, the Board of Directors also approves constitution of Asset Liability Committee (ALCO), which functions as the strategic decision-making body for the asset-liability management of the Company from risk-return perspective and within the risk appetite and guard-rails/ limits approved by the Board.
+Further, the Board of Directors also approves constitution of Asset Liability Committee (ALCO), which functions as the strategic decision-making body for the asset-liability management of the Component from risk-return perspective and within the risk appetite and guard-rails/ limit approved by the Board.
 The main objective of ALCO is to assist the Board and RMC in effective discharge of the responsibilities of asset-liability management, market risk management, liquidity and interest rate risk management and also to ensure adherence to risk tolerance/limits set up by the Board.
 ALCO provides guidance and directions in terms of interest rate, liquidity, funding sources, and investment of surplus funds.
 ALCO meetings are held once in a month or more frequently as warranted from time to time.
 The minutes of ALCO meetings are placed before the RMC and the Board of Directors in its next meeting for its perusal/approval/ratification.

 Foreign Exchange Rate Risk: